 It would be near impossible to achieve high levels of accuracy in transforming a very large number of scripts and languages – mostly of proper nouns – into a common script and language.
 For some languages standards do not exist; for those where there are standards, there may be more than one, for example, for Mandarin, Pinyin and Wade Giles.

 Mandatory transformation would require validation of both the original and transformed contact information every time they change, a potentially costly duplication of effort.
-Responsibility for accuracy would rest on registrants who may not be qualified to check it.
+Responsibility for accuracy would rest on registrants who may lack the language skills to accurately validate the contact information.
+This could create unresolvable difficulties in fulfilling contractual requirements between registrants and registrars as well as between registrars and ICANN.
 Consistent transformation of contact information data across millions of entries is very difficult to achieve, especially because of the continued globalisation of the Internet with an increase in users whose languages are not based on the Latin script.
 A Domain Name Relay Daemon should display what the client enters.
 Original data should be authoritative, verified and validated.
 Interpretation and transformation may add errors.

 Mandatory transformation into one script could be problematic for or unfair to all those interested parties that do not speak/read/understand that one script.
 For example, whereas transformation from Mandarin script to a Latin script might be useful to, e.g., law enforcement in countries that use Latin scripts, it would be ineffectual to law enforcement in other countries that do not read that Latin script.